Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 [Rectilinear grids](https://vtk.org/doc/nightly/html/classvtkRectilinearGrid.html) represent a topologically regular dataset with variable spacing in the three coordinate directions.

-In VTKHDF files, their size in each dimension is defined using a `Dimension` vector attribute of size 3 `[K, L, M]`.
+In VTKHDF files, their size in each dimension is defined using a `Dimensions` vector attribute of size 3 `[K, L, M]`.
 3 datasets `XCoordinates`, `YCoordinates` and `ZCoordinates` define the position of points in the three coordinate directions.
 For a grid of size `K * L * M`, `XCoordinates` has a size of `K`, `YCoordinates` has a size of `L` and `ZCoordinates` has a size of `M`.